 Hannah Van Hesteren, Helpline Manager & Engagement Officer for Project NightWatch

-Hannah has been working with bats since 2013 when she began volunteering in nature reserves and on surveys around London after graduating with a BSc.
+Hannah has been working with bats since 2013 when she began volunteering in nature reserves and on surveys around London after graduating with a BSc in Biology.
 Hannah started as one of two Helpline Managers in August 2018, but has worked in the Helpline team since May 2015 when she started as a Seasonal Helpline Officer.
 In 2022, Hannah also joined the Science team part time as the Engagement officer for the NightWatch project, where she has been enjoying sharing her love for bats with the public.
 Hannah has a keen interest in conservation communication; she is currently studying for an MSc in Science Communication from Imperial College London and spends much of her time communicating to the public about the wonderful world of bats.
 Outside of work Hannah enjoys hiking, crafting and attempting to grow veggies in her urban container garden.

 Email Hannah: email@example.com